-Dermaplaning can be one of those elusive beauty treatments: You know it exists and you know you’ve heard good things about it; you just don’t really know what it is or why you need it.
+Dermaplaning can be one of those elusive beauty treatments: You know it exists, and you’ve heard good things about it; you just don’t know what it is or why you need it.
 So for those of you who don’t know, dermaplaning involves shaving a dead layer of skin off your face for the smoothest skin of your life.
 Other benefits include a brighter complexion, even skin tone, and an increase in collagen production.
-This is usually done with a certified esthetician and a fine scalpel.
+This process is usually done with a certified esthetician and a fine scalpel.
 It sounds scary, but the results are supposed to be amazing, and I have yet to find a person who’s done it and hated it.

 But where to begin when you’ve never had dermaplaning done before?
-I looked at the device nervously when I first saw it and immediately thought that I was either going to cut myself or shave off an entire eyebrow.
-I asked celebrity esthetician and skincare expert Erica Parker for any tips and tricks to getting the best results as a newbie, and she reassured me this product is error-proof.
-First, you use the cleanser to prep the skin; made with honey and oats, the cleanser gently removes any debris and makeup and is suitable for all skin types.
+I looked at the device nervously when I first saw it and immediately thought that I would cut myself or shave off an entire eyebrow.
+I asked celebrity esthetician and skincare expert Erica Parker for any tips and tricks to get the best results as a newbie.
+She reassured me this product is error-proof.
+First, you use the cleanser to prep the skin; Made with honey and oats, the cleanser gently removes any debris and makeup and is suitable for all skin types.

 As someone who often skimps out on her nighttime skin routine (it’s something I’m working on being better about, I swear), I didn’t think I would enjoy having to deal with a device before going to bed.
 But I wrote down the tips I was given and followed the simple instructions above.
-After giving it a try for the first time last week, I was pleasantly surprised at just how easy it is.
-The blades felt light against my skin, and there really was no way I could cut myself.
+After giving it a try for the first time, I was pleasantly surprised at just how easy it is.
+The blades felt light against my skin, and there was no way I could cut myself.
 Hypothetically, I could shave off an entire eyebrow, but that takes a deliberate attempt rather than a one-off mistake.
-It took less than five minutes to do my entire face.
+It took less than five minutes to do my whole face.

 I woke up the next morning with noticeably smoother and softer skin.
 My complexion also seemed brighter—and I’m now a firm believer that dermaplaning is something everyone should try.